Register your domestic partnership

 - Include payment with your form.

 - Send your completed form, supporting documents and payment by mail or fax.
-Or visit Vital Statistics or drop them off at Access Nova Scotia.
+Or contact Vital Statistics to book an appointment.

 How long it takes